kalyan1998/CPSC-8430-001---DeepLearning/HW3/README.md

     Doc Stride: Implemented to handle long passages.
     Scheduler: An ExponentialLR scheduler is applied to adjust the learning rate during training.

+The Jupyter Notebooks used for testing on noisy data includes two separate cells: one for evaluating on Noise V1 with a 44% WER, and another for evaluating on Noise V2 with a 54% WER.

 Evaluation

 The scripts are designed to train and evaluate the model if a saved version isn't found.
 Alternatively, you can skip the training phase by downloading pre-trained models from the following link and proceed directly to evaluation: